-- it is primarily engaged in providing health services, on an inpatient basis, for the acute care and treatment of sick or injured individuals.
-Care is provided through medical, mental health, substance-related and addictive disorders, diagnostic and surgical facilities, by or under the supervision of a staff of Physicians; and - has 24 hour nursing services.
+- primarily engaged in providing health services, on an inpatient basis, for the acute care and treatment of sick or injured individuals.
+Care is provided through medical, mental health, substance-related and addictive, diagnostic and surgical facilities, by or under the supervision of a staff of Physicians; and - has 24-hour nursing services.

-A Hospital is not primarily a place for rest, Custodial Care or care of the aged and is not a nursing home, convalescent home or similar institution.
+A Hospital is not primarily a place for rest, Custodial Care or care of the aged and is not a Skilled Nursing Facility, convalescent home or similar institution.